I've tried all of the best coffee machines out there — these are the 9 I'd recommend for a barista-worthy brew

 Reasons to avoid

-Our reviewer Millie found this machine to not only be excellent value, but easy to use and extremely convenient.
-The quality of the coffee can't be overlooked either, with Millie saying that this machine yields high-quality coffee, that wasn't too strong but not bitter either, and with a decent amount of crema.
-All in all, it's a certified bargain.
+All in all, I think this machine is not only excellent value, but is also easy to use and extremely convenient.
+The quality of the coffee can't be overlooked either with cups that aren't too strong but not bitter either, and with a decent amount of crema.
+All in all, it's a certified bargain for starting out with.

 Our Phillips L'OR Barista Sublime review has the full details.